Y-Maxym/Clear-Solutions-task/README.md

 All variables can be controlled from the .env file

-By following the link http://localhost:8080/swagger-ui/index.html you can see all available endpoints and test them
+By following the [link](http://localhost:8080/swagger-ui/index.html) you can see all available endpoints and test them

+Also if you are using Postman for API testing then you can use file [Collection](Clear-Solutions.postman_collection.json) to import the collection for testing endpoints.